adbac/starTool/README.md

 Installation
 ------------

-Download and double-click the `.roboFontExt` file to install manually, or get it via [Mechanic2](http://robofontmechanic.com/).
+Download and double-click the `.roboFontExt` file in the Releases section to install manually, or get it via [Mechanic2](http://robofontmechanic.com/).

 When installed, StarTool becomes available from the Glyph Editor’s toolbar.